vstanislas/GGEE/README.md

 ## Examples and descriptions
-A detailled examples can be find in GGEEvignette.pdf
+A detailled example can be find in GGEEvignette.pdf